givemepower8/givemepower8.github.io/_posts/2018-04-01-React-Components.md

 Some benefits of components:

 - Declarative programming
-  - Declarative views make code more predictable and easier to debug.
+  - We have limited HTML tags.
+Declarative components extends HTML tag make code more readable.
-  - Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
+  - Design simple UIs for each state in your application, and React will efficiently update and render just the right components when your data changes.
-- Components over DOMs
+- More maintainable code
+  - Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
-  - Focus on Apps, no html predefined, DOM elements are dynamically injected
+  - Focus on Apps and making thing works, no DOM structures, dynamically injected DOM elements tricks
-  - Components should be simple
+  - Components can be stateless or stateful
-- Build encapsulated components that manage their own state, then compose them to make complex UIs.
-  - component focuses on making thing works, not limited by existing html structure
 - Development can be incremental
+  - stateless components are predictable and easier to debug
   - Components are testable
+  - JavaScript error in component shouldn't break the whole app.
 - Performance should be great
-- A JavaScript error in a part of the UI shouldn’t break the whole app.
+  - Components are virtual DOM

 ## How to write components